-- Radiation can cause damage to the lacrimal glands (these produce tears) can cause a loss of or decrease in tear production and chronic dry eye.
+- Radiation can cause damage to the lacrimal glands (these produce tears).
+This can cause a loss of or decrease in tear production and chronic dry eye.
 This puts you at a higher risk of corneal infections.

-- Other possible side effects related to radiation include shrinkage or loss of the eye, corneal abrasions and ulcers, glaucoma, and damage to the optic nerve that can lead to vision loss or blindness.
+- Other possible side effects related to radiation include shrinkage or loss of the eye, corneal abrasions (scratches on the front of the eye), ulcers, glaucoma, and damage to the optic nerve that can lead to vision loss or blindness.

-- Denileukin diftitox was found to cause blurry vision, which could continue after treatment.
+- Denileukin diftitox can cause blurry vision or a loss of color vision, which could continue after treatment.